michaelbragagnolo/MasterThesis/README.md

 <div align="center">

-# Continual Learning for resource-scarce devices
+# Multi-Task Continual Learning for resource-scarce devices
 </div>
 Repository that is intended to keep track of my thesis work and that contains all the reference material and the scripts developed to this end.